TanKhoa1709/r-a-algorithm-app/README.md

    - No central coordinator required
    - Pure distributed mutual exclusion

-2. **CS Host Layer** (Optional Resource Manager):
+2. **Bank Host Layer** (Optional Resource Manager):
-   - Manages actual shared resources (bank accounts, printers, etc.)
+   - Manages the shared bank account
-   - Provides resource access control and monitoring
+   - Provides transaction processing and balance management
    - NOT a coordinator for the algorithm - just a resource management service

-### Ricart-Agrawala Algorithm Flow
+### Ricart-Agrawala Algorithm Flow (Banking Context)

+1. **Transaction Request**: Branch initiates withdraw/deposit operation
-1. **Request Phase**: Node sends `REQUEST` message to all other nodes with its Lamport timestamp
+2. **Request Phase**: Node sends `REQUEST` message to all other branches with its Lamport timestamp
-2. **Reply Phase**: Other nodes reply immediately if:
+3. **Reply Phase**: Other branches reply immediately if:
    - They're not requesting CS, OR
    - They're requesting but have lower priority (higher timestamp or lower nodeId)
-3. **Enter CS**: Node enters CS when it receives `REPLY` from all other nodes (Ricart-Agrawala algorithm decides)
+4. **Enter CS**: Branch enters CS when it receives `REPLY` from all other branches (Ricart-Agrawala algorithm decides)
-4. **Resource Access**: **After entering CS**, node requests resource access from CS Host (optional - only for actual resource management)
+5. **Bank Transaction**: **After entering CS**, branch executes transaction on Bank Host (withdraw/deposit)
+6. **Transaction Processing**: Bank Host processes transaction and updates balance
-5. **Release Phase**: Node sends `RELEASE` message when exiting CS, and replies to any pending requests
+7. **Release Phase**: Branch sends `RELEASE` message when exiting CS, and replies to any pending requests

-**Important**: The Ricart-Agrawala algorithm runs independently between nodes and decides who enters CS.
-CS Host is **NOT** involved in this decision - it's only consulted **after** a node has already entered CS (according to Ricart-Agrawala) for actual resource access management.
+**Important**: The Ricart-Agrawala algorithm runs independently between branches and decides who accesses the bank account.
+Bank Host is **NOT** involved in this decision - it's only consulted **after** a branch has already entered CS (according to Ricart-Agrawala) for actual bank transaction processing.

 ### Message Types